-Close both views and open the ATP8a1 fwd primer sequence.
+Close both views and open the ATP8al fwd primer sequence.
 When it opens, double-click the name of the sequence to make a selection of the full sequence.
+If you do not see the whole sequence turn purple, please make sure you have the Selection Tool chosen, and not one of the other tools available from the top right side of the Workbench (e.g. Pan, Zooming tools, etc.)

-Then right-click and Add Restriction Site Before Selection as shown in figure 2.142.
+Once the sequence is selected, right-click and choose to Insert Restriction Site Before Selection as shown in figure 2.142.